Looking for the best things to do in Cancun? We can help!

 Hit the beaches

 It might seem obvious, but if you’re visiting Cancun, you’re likely here for the miles and miles of beautiful white sand beach and warm azure waters.
 Before all the other once sleepy fishing beaches along the coast followed suit, Cancun was welcoming visitors from all around the world to enjoy its 14 miles of pristine paradise.
+It’s not hard to see why – you can be on a beach within the hour of landing in Cancun airport and taking a shuttle to your hotel.

 The most popular beaches in Cancun include Playa Delfines (Dolphin Beach), Playa Forum, Playa Caracol, Playa Chac Mool, Playa Tortuga and Playa Del Nino.
-Generally, the waves are calmer on the northern side of the hotel zone, and the powder soft sand in Cancun can’t be beat.
+Generally, the waves are calmer on the northern side of the Hotel Zone, and the powder soft sand in Cancun can’t be beat.

 Playa Tortuga and Playa Del Nino are two family favorites since they’re on the far northern reach of the hotel strip.
 Both are protected by Isla Mujeres meaning the water is some of the calmest in Cancun – great for the little ones.